Carolee Schneemann: Early work

 Schneemann began her art career as a painter in the late 1950s.
-Her painting work began to adopt some of the characteristics of Neo-Dada art, as she used box structures coupled with expressionist brushwork.
-These constructs share the heavily textural characteristics found in the work of artists such as Robert Rauschenberg.
-She described the atmosphere in the art community at this time as misogynistic and that female artists of the time were not aware of their bodies.
-These works integrated influence by artists such as post-impressionist painter Paul Cézanne and the issues in painting brought up by the abstract expressionists.
-Schneemann chose to focus on expressiveness in her art rather than accessibility or stylishness.
-She still described herself as a formalist however, unlike other feminist artists who wanted to distance themselves from male-oriented art history.
+Her painting began to adopt some of the characteristics of Neo-Dada art, as she used box structures coupled with expressionist brushwork.
+These constructs share the heavily textural characteristics in the work of artists such as Robert Rauschenberg.
+She described the atmosphere in the art community at this time as misogynistic and said that female artists of the time were not aware of their bodies.
+These works integrated the influence of artists such as Post-Impressionist painter Paul Cézanne and the issues in painting brought up by the abstract expressionists.
+Schneemann focused on expressiveness rather than accessibility or stylishness.
+But she still called herself a formalist, unlike other feminist artists who wanted to distance themselves from male-oriented art history.
 She is considered a "first-generation feminist artist", a group that also includes Mary Beth Edelson, Rachel Rosenthal, and Judy Chicago.
-They were part of the feminist art movement in Europe and the United States in the early 1970s to develop feminist writing and art.
+They were part of the feminist art movement in Europe and the United States in the early 1970s that developed feminist writing and art.
 Schneemann became involved with the art movement of happenings when she organized A Journey through a Disrupted Landscape, inviting people to "crawl, climb, negotiate rocks, climb, walk, go through mud".
-Soon thereafter she met Allan Kaprow, the primary figure of happenings in addition to artists Red Grooms and Jim Dine.
+Soon thereafter she met Allan Kaprow, the primary figure of happenings, in addition to artists Red Grooms and Jim Dine.
 Influenced by figures such as Simone de Beauvoir, Antonin Artaud, Maya Deren, Wilhelm Reich, and Kaprow, Schneemann found herself drawn away from painting.